snijderlab/stitch/BatchFiles.md

 ##### EnforceUnique (s)

-Determines of the paths/reads of these databases will be forced to the best template(s) or just all templates which score high enough.
-Setting this options for a database in the databases list of overrules the global value set in Recombine.
+Determines of the paths/reads of these segments will be forced to the best template(s) or just all templates which score high enough.
+Setting this options for a segment in the segments list of overrules the global value set in Recombine.
 Possible values: `True` and `False`.
 Default: `True`.

 #### Report